New York Mets

 The New York Mets are an American professional baseball team based in the New York City borough of Queens.
-The Mets compete in Major League Baseball (MLB) as a member of the National League (NL) East division.
-They are one of two major league clubs based in New York City, the other being the American League's (AL) New York Yankees.
+The Mets compete in Major League Baseball (MLB) as a member club of the National League (NL) East Division.
+They are one of two major league clubs based in New York City alongside the American League (AL)'s New York Yankees.
 One of baseball's first expansion teams, the Mets were founded in 1962 to replace New York's departed NL teams, the Brooklyn Dodgers and the New York Giants.
 The team's colors evoke the blue of the Dodgers and the orange of the Giants.

 For the 1962 and 1963 seasons, the Mets played home games at the Polo Grounds in Manhattan before moving to Queens.
 From 1964 to 2008, the Mets played their home games at Shea Stadium, named after William Shea, the founder of the Continental League, a proposed third major league, the announcement of which prompted their admission as an NL expansion team.
 Since 2009, the Mets have played their home games at Citi Field next to the site where Shea Stadium once stood.

-In their inaugural season, the Mets posted a record of 40–120, the worst regular-season record since MLB went to a 162-game schedule.
+In their inaugural season, the Mets posted a record of 40–120, the second most regular-season losses since MLB went to a 162-game schedule.
 The team never finished better than second-to-last in the 1960s until the "Miracle Mets" beat the Baltimore Orioles in the 1969 World Series, considered one of the biggest upsets in World Series history despite the Mets having won 100 games that season.
-The Mets have qualified for the postseason ten times, winning the World Series twice (1969 and 1986) and winning five National League pennants (most recently in 2000 and 2015), and six National League East division titles.
+The Mets have qualified for the postseason eleven times, winning the World Series twice (1969 and 1986) and winning five National League pennants (most recently in 2000 and 2015), and six National League East division titles.

 Since 2020, the Mets have been owned by billionaire hedge fund manager Steve Cohen, who purchased the team for $2.4 billion.
-As of 2022, Forbes ranked the Mets as the sixth most valuable MLB team, valued at $2.650 billion.
+As of 2025, Forbes ranked the Mets as the sixth most valuable MLB team, valued at $3.2 billion.